kevinsogo/compgen/docs_src/TUTORIAL.md

 In this problem it is particularly easy to do the analysis and write the judge solution.
 In general, however, when setting problems involving floating point, it's important to do analysis on the maximum precision error that an intended solution can have.
 This is the type of skill you learn when you solve problems involving precision error in the first place.

 Finally, we now choose a checker.
 For this problem, we can also use one of the default checkers, which checks if the absolute or relative error of a real number is at most a certain value.
-Open `details.json`, and change the `checker` field to look like
+Open `details.json`, and add the `checker` field:

 ```json
 "checker": "!diff.real_abs_rel_1e_6",